lcb21/gatsby-starter-netlify-cms/src/pages/blog/2021-10-13-this-is-a-title-element-for-seo.md

 featuredpost: false
 featuredimage: https://mangools.com/blog/wp-content/uploads/2019/07/learn-seo-new-t.png
 ---
-This is just a test post to see how this works.
+# This is just a test post to see how this works.

+## Bwin sucks